| Researched by John Langley 2006 |

 |

-The first known owner this shop was George Fletcher, almost certainly from it being built towards the end of the 19th century.
-He was a potato dealer; by 1918 it was a fish and chip shop, by now run by his son (also named George) and his wife Margaret.
+The first known owner this shop, almost certainly from it being built in the 1890s,was George Fletcher Snr., In the 1901 census he was a potato dealer but the 1911 census shows him as a general labourer.
+However, by1918 it was listed as a fish and chip shop, by now run by his son, also named George, and his wife.
 The Fletcher family ran this shop until at least 1956 and possibly later.
 In 1958, A & A Reeves were trading there as ‘The Fish Saloon’.
 Jim Smith was the next owner (succeeded by his son) from about 1960 until about the end of the 1970s.
+For a time at the beginning of the 1970s a J Marr from Grimsby brought fresh fish from the docks and sold it here as wet fish in the mornings.
+He would also have supplied the fish for Jim when he opened for fried fish and chips in the afternoons and evenings.
+During the 1980s it became a Chinese fast food take-away.
+Wongs is the current trader (2007), supplying Cantonese and Chinese food.
+18 Station Road (Shop 5)

+In 1960 the business was taken over by Harry Robinson dealing in sales and repairs of cars and motorcycles.
+His son, Tony, who took over from him also had a motorcycle racing team which, with Mick Bass, raced its own machines.
+Called the Robinson Triton, they were constructed using a Norton frame and a Triumph engine.
+The Robinsons occupied the premises until 25th February 1985.
 The next owner was Albis Riccioni who traded in used cars until 1996.
-The current owner (2007) is his brother Faust Riccioni, trading as Latimer Equipment Services Ltd. The business is the sale, repair and hire of tools and machinery for garden, home and business use.
+The current owner (2015) is his brother Faust Riccioni, trading as Latimer Equipment Services Ltd. The business is the sale, repair and hire of tools and machinery for garden, home and business use.

 After completion of work to widen